 - Improve coordination of partnerships with arts and cultural groups and higher education institutions to support high quality arts programming in the schools.

-In 2015, BPS Arts Expansion entered its third phase of implementation, focused on continued progress to expand equitable arts education while building systems to sustain a high level of arts education long into the future.
+In the 2018-2019 school year, BPS Arts Expansion will be entering phase 4 of implementation, focused on expanding access to equitable arts education and deepening arts experiences while building systems to sustain a high level of arts education long into the future.

 Dancing to the Top: How Collective Action Revitalized Arts Education in Boston

 Released in May, 2016, this case study examines the multi-year, collaborative process that has made Boston a national leader in arts education.
 The complete report can be found here.

 Additionally, Dancing to the Top includes a number of resources designed to help others undertake similar work.
 The key strategies and actions used to advance the collective effort around arts education in Boston and documented in this case study can be replicated and/or adapted to other contexts and issue areas in Boston, as well as in other cities across the country.

 Boston Public Schools and their community arts partners may apply to expand arts opportunities within a school or group of schools, in keeping with the goals of BPS Arts Expansion.
 Schools, nonprofits, and individual teaching artists are eligible to apply.
 New this year, BPS Arts Expansion is also offering small individual arts educator grants to support professional development or materials needed for special projects for certified arts teachers and teaching artists working in a school.